-Professor Maree Teesson is an NHMRC Senior Research Fellow at NDARC where she leads a large and innovative research team.
-Prof Teesson has made a major contribution to Australia’s health and medical research effort in the field of mental health and drug and alcohol.
-In particular, she is known nationally and internationally for her research on the comorbidity between mental disorders and drug and alcohol disorders.
-Prof Teesson has also been a key contributor in developing new approaches to the measurement and treatment of drug and alcohol problems.
-Her research interests include the epidemiology of drug and alcohol use disorders, effects of alcohol on brain development, internet delivered prevention and treatment programs, new treatments for individuals with comorbid depression, post traumatic stress disorders and anxiety disorders and improving treatment delivery.
-Prof Teesson has a strong track record of winning competitive scientific grant funding and has published more than 150 papers, reports and books.
-She maintains a strong link with treatment services and is a founding member (since 1990) of the Mental Health Services Conference Inc, the largest mental health services conference in Australia.
+Professor Maree Teesson is Director of the NHMRC Centre of Research Excellence in Mental Health and Substance Use (CREMS), an NHMRC Principal Research Fellow at the National Drug and Alcohol Research Centre (NDARC) and most recently an Australian Academy of Health and Medical Sciences Fellow.
+She is a ministerial appointed member of the NHMRC Health Care Committee and Professorial Fellow at the Black Dog Institute, UNSW.
+Maree was recently awarded Australian Museum Eureka Prize for Outstanding Mentor of Young Researchers.
+Maree has made a major contribution to Australia’s health and medical research effort in the field of mental health and substance use.
+In particular, she is known nationally and internationally for her research on the comorbidity between mental health and substance use disorders.
+Her research interests include the epidemiology mental health and substance use disorders, the effects of alcohol on brain development, internet delivered prevention and treatment programs, new treatments for individuals with comorbid mental health and substance use disorders, and improving treatment delivery.
+Prof Teesson has a strong track record of winning competitive scientific grant funding and has published extensively.
+She maintains strong links with treatment services and is a founding member (since 1990) of The Mental Health Services Conference (TheMHS) Inc, the largest mental health services conference and learning network in Australia.

 Copyright © 2010 UNSW MEDICINE - National Drug and Alcohol Research Centre

 Authorised by National Drug and Alcohol Research Centre - Page Last Updated: 10:39:59 am, Thursday 26 May 2016